cafefargo/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 *       6             LAYING
 *
 * The columns in the output file, tidy.txt are as follows:
-* Subject - the subject number
+* Subject - the subject number - there are 30 total subjects
 * ActivityLabel - the type of activity (e.g. WALKING, WALKING_UPSTAIRS, etc)
 * The rest of the columns represent the average for that particular variable.
 These columns represent all the columns from the
 * raw data thad had "mean" or "std" in their names.